Azure/Azure-AI-Content-Safety-Private-Preview/Public Preview Doc.md

 ### Create an Azure Content Safety resource

-Before you can begin to test the Azure Content Safety or integrate it into your applications, you need to create an Azure Content Safety resource and get the subscription keys to access the resource.
+Before you can begin to use the Azure Content Safety or integrate it into your applications, you need to create an Azure Content Safety resource and get the subscription keys to access the resource.

 1. Sign in to the [Azure Portal](https://portal.azure.com/).
 2. [Create Azure Content Safety Resource](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicescontentsafety).
 Enter a unique name for your resource, select the subscription you entered on the application form, select a resource group, [supported region](#region--location) and [supported pricing tier](#sku--pricing-tier).
 Then select **Create**.